 These are some targeted therapies for NSCLC:

-EGFR inhibitors block the signal from the EGFR gene that encourages growth.
-These include:
+Epidermal growth factor receptor (EGFR) inhibitors block the signal from the EGFR gene that encourages growth.
+Examples include:

 - afatinib (Gilotrif)